Italian Lotteries: Results & Jackpots

 - No regional licences: ADM issues national concessions only.
 There is no separate regional or commercial lottery licensing outside this framework.

-- 2026 tightening: A new general instant-game framework entered into force in 2026, increasing system security and control requirements across the board.
+- Tighter instant-game rules: A new general instant-game framework increased system security and control requirements across the board.

 - ADM reach: Oversight covers Lotto, SuperEnalotto, 10eLotto, Gratta e Vinci, Lotteria Italia, and Lotteria degli scontrini.